ethereum-optimism/design-docs/protocol/l1-upgrades.md

 The `DeployImplementations` script will write the version into the OPCM, which writes it into the `SystemConfig`.

-The `rc` tag will be included on the OPCM's initial version.
+The `rc` tag will be included on the OPCM upon deployment.
 It will be programmatically removed when `upgrade()` is called by the Upgrade Controller multisig, which signifies governance approval.

 ## Proof system considerations